-There is one residential field trip in Year 13, normally to Yorkshire, although this destination is flexible depending on both current specification and interest.
 There are a number of day trips in Year 12 to aid students' understanding of the topics they are studying.
 Students will carry out fieldwork investigations relating to the topics we study, gaining first-hand experience of fieldwork techniques.
 In addition, extra-curricular trips to locations such as Italy and Iceland form part of the course.